narcisolobo/wos-csharp/02-oop/ClassesExercise/README.md

 - Students will implement default values in parameters for properties that can be assigned on instantiation.
 - Students will use basic programmatic logic to implement the functionality of a bank account
 - Students will handle edge-cases, such as insufficient funds, with the appropriate control structure
-- Students will demonstrate proficiency in creating and updating properties of an object instance from within the class.
+- Students will demonstrate proficiency in updating properties of an object instance from within the class.
 - Students will thoroughly test the functionality of their class by creating instances and calling methods with different test data and scenarios.

 ## Exercise Description